terrordayvg/PT_VQC-Tomography/README.rst

-Postgresql integration - Classical DNN PUF attack data storage
+Postgresql integration - Classical DNN PUF attack project - how to use and store data
 -----

         1) For data storage and updates in ``main.py``, you should install PostgreSQL (including ``psql``) if you plan to run long experiments.